 Yellow tattoos created from cadmium sulfide are at most risk of causing hypersensitivity reactions when they are exposed to sunlight.
 Swelling and redness develop around the tattoo site.
 This phototoxic reaction caused by cadmium sulfide can also occur in red tattoos, as trace amounts of cadmium are added to brighten red tattoo pigment.

 The term granuloma refers to the particular kind of cells that cause the reaction.
 A foreign body reaction to pigment may cause raised red bumps at the site of the tattoo that are made up of epithelioid cells, lymphocytes and a few giant cells.
 Most commonly red, but also, green, blue and purple pigment tattoos, and UV-visible tattoos have been associated with granulomatous reactions.
 Granulomatous reactions in tattoos can also occur in patients with sarcoidosis.

 These types of reactions are much less common than eczematous hypersensitivity reactions.
 Their signs and symptoms are the same as those in lichen planus, although the reaction is usually confined to the red parts of the tattoo.
 Hence, red pigment is responsible for most lichenoid tattoo reactions.

-These are usually the result of a delayed hypersensitivity reaction to tattoo pigment.
+These are usually the result of a delayed hypersensitivity reaction to tattoo pigment and in an attempt to degrade the foreign body material.
 Again, red pigment is the main cause but it has also been reported with green and blue pigments.
 Pseudolymphomas caused by tattoo pigment are characteristically plum to red coloured nodules and plaques.
 They need to be clinically distinguished from cutaneous lymphomas that may be the cause of serious malignant conditions.